AleksanKo/naacl/README.md

 # naacl
-Code for the NAACL paper
+This repository contains code for the NAACL 2022 Student Workshop paper.

 # Data
 The data is not provided due to the copyright.
 Instead of it, a .txt with some examples is provided.